AckerlyXu/heima/includes/app-service-linux.md

 <!-- not suitable for Mooncake -->

-> [AZURE.NOTE]
+> [!NOTE]
 > You can now try Azure App Service on Linux.
-For more information, see [getting started guide](/documentation/articles/app-service-linux-readme/).
+For more information, see [getting started guide](../articles/app-service/app-service-linux-readme.md).
 >
 >